Want to increase Instagram followers?

-First, you should identify a few mid-level influencers.
-Not the top tier ones but the secondary level ones who are easily accessible and are open to quick partnerships.
+First, identify a few mid-level influencers.
+Not the top tier ones but the second level ones who are easily accessible and are open to quick partnerships.
 Give them your free gear and get them to talk about you.

 If there are 10 influencers with about 100,000 followers each, your potential reach is close to 1 million people.
 How else do you reach 1 million people without paying a bomb?

 Contests!
 People love contests that are easy and fun to do and also gives them an opportunity to get some free goodies.